UD-CISC374/educational-game-design-document-team-1-andrew-brenner-johnny-pabst/egdd.md

 # What sets this project apart?
 - The lessons are inherent in the gameplay mechanics.
 These learning objectives will be achieved by in-game visual and gameplay cues reinforced by reading small informational pieces.
 - Player’s can get a sense of accomplishment from combating real-world environmental issues
+- Player raises awareness around the world on real-world issues
 - Learning objects will inform the user on methods of dealing with current environmental issues
 - The player obtains a sense of progress by defeating pressing issues and cleaning up the earth.
 The player will visibly see on the map that each region is becoming healthier as they progress.